NC80321 Serial Number B-20 “THE LAST STAGGERWING”

 MAINTENANCE

-This aircraft was completely restored and rebuilt in 2001 at Blue Max Aviation in San Diego, California.
-The restoration took 3 years with over 5000 man hours and was completed in 2001.
-The owner flew it to Oshkosh the next year and won the 2002 Vintage Class 1935-1946 Grand Champion.
+This aircraft was completely disassembled, restored and recovered at Blue Max Aviation in El Cajon, California.
+The restoration took over 3 years with over 5000 man hours and was completed on 2/26/2001.
+Complete restoration documentation contains hundreds of photos log book entries and FAA 337’s.

 This is one of the few Staggerwings that has had no major damage incidents.
 The last annual inspection was in May of 2024.
 All AD’s and SB’s are current.